 In 2003, ADEQ completed a Source Water Assessment for the Town of Marana Water Department's drinking water wells.
 This assessment reviewed the adjacent land uses that may pose a risk to the water sources.
-Based on the information currently available on the hydrogeologic settings of and the adjacent land uses that are in the specified proximity of the drinking water source(s) of this public water system, the department has given a low risk designation for the degree to which this public water system drinking water source(s) are protected.
-A low risk designation indicates that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.
+This PWS did not receive a SWAP because the PWS was either inactive at the time or the PWS did not exist.
 Further source water assessment documentation can be obtained by contacting ADEQ.
 Residents can help protect water sources by practicing good septic system maintenance, limiting pesticide and fertilizer use, and taking hazardous household chemicals to appropriate collection sites.
-Source Water Assessments on file with ADEQ are available for public review.